SEO PhD Program Graduate Students

 Prior to entering the doctoral program, she worked as an assistant director in the Institute for Entrepreneurship at Miami University, as well as spent time in the marketing analytics space.
 Her research interests include entrepreneurial cognition, identity, and social entrepreneurship.

 Ace Beorchia entered the Strategy, Entrepreneurship, and Organizations program in 2018.
-Prior to joining the program, he earned his B.A in international business and his M.S. in sociology from Utah State University.
+Prior to joining the program, he earned his B.A. in International Business and his M.S. in Sociology from Utah State University.

-Trey Lewis is a PhD student in Strategy, Entrepreneurship, and Organizations in the Haslam College of Business and entered the program in Fall 2017.
+Trey Lewis is a PhD candidate in Strategy, Entrepreneurship, and Organizations in the Haslam College of Business and entered the program in Fall 2017.
 A native of Richmond, Virginia, Lewis earned his Bachelor of Business Administration degree in Human Resource Management and his Master of Science in Education degree in Human Resource Development, both from James Madison University (VA).